FAQs About Costa Rica

 Costa Rica is one of few countries in Latin America where it is considered safe to drink the tap water.

-- As of 2007, over 80% of the population in Costa Rican was supplied with potable drinking water
+• As of 2007, over 80% of the population in Costa Rica was supplied with potable drinking water

 Scroll for More Questions about visiting Costa Rica